aberke/search_engine_1/readme.txt

 queryIndex:
 - It looks like the boolean parser is only meant for python 2.5 and python 2.6, what if we're using a version of python 3?

+TODO: replace parser with more efficient method for reconstructing index